teju163dst/Sydney-NSW-Airbnb-reviews-/README.md

 # Sydney-NSW-Airbnb-reviews-
  The goal of this project is to conduct a comprehensive Time Series Topic Tracking Analysis on Airbnb reviews, with the aim of extracting valuable insights into the temporal dynamics of user sentiments, preferences, and emerging trends.
+I received this use case from a client that approached me via Fiverr for their ongoing project.
+I have permission to share my POCs without the dataset.
 # Data Collection: Gather Airbnb review data, including timestamps, ratings, and textual content.

 # Preprocessing: Clean and preprocess the data, including text tokenization, removal of stop words, and handling missing values.